 I write the victim’s story.
 I write about their experiences as seen in the night she almost lost.
 Or the emotional turmoil they endure as portrayed in diary of an uncertain miss.
-It’s not because I feel so very for the victim, I just seek to give them a voice, a platform they can speak from.
+It’s not because I feel sorry for the victim, I just seek to give them a voice, a platform they can speak from.

-I believe that a victim with a voice can learn to shed these identities imposed on them by society.
+I believe that a victim with a voice can learn to shed these identities imposed on him/her by society.
 The failed matriculant can learn to fight again if he is aware of his situation, the raped girl can learn to live again if she realises that her dignity can be restored.
-And all of this is done can be accomplished by sharing your story and being vulnerable in a world that sees transparency as a weakness.
+And all of this can be accomplished by sharing your story and being vulnerable in a world that sees transparency as a weakness.